 ‘Nah.
 He just went to fast on the way home from Château de Richebois…’

-They spread out the fluffy beach towels they’ve collected upon arrival and the old sisters settle in two comfy deckchairs on sundeck, while Rowan chases Taïga and Linn towards the farthest pool where you can already hear laughing and splashing from the teenagers fooling around.
+The old sisters settle in two comfy deckchairs on sundeck with the stack of fluffy beach towels they’ve collected upon arrival, while Rowan chases Taïga and Linn towards the farthest pool where you can already hear laughing and splashing from the teenagers fooling around.

 ‘This is soo good.’
 Missy leans back and closes her eyes.